-We may encounter difficulties enrolling patients in our planned clinical trials, and our clinical development activities could thereby be delayed or otherwise adversely affected.
+We may encounter difficulties enrolling patients in our current Phase 1 clinical trial and planned clinical trials, and our clinical development activities could thereby be delayed or otherwise adversely affected.

-The timely completion of our planned clinical trials in accordance with their protocols depends, among other things, on our ability to enroll a sufficient number of patients who remain in such trials until their conclusion.
+The timely completion of our current Phase 1 clinical trial and planned clinical trials in accordance with their protocols depends, among other things, on our ability to enroll a sufficient number of patients who remain in such trials until their conclusion.
 We may experience difficulties in patient enrollment in our planned clinical trials for a variety of reasons, including:

-- the size and nature of the patient population; - the patient eligibility criteria defined in the protocol, and/or certain criteria related to stage of disease progression, which may limit the patient populations eligible for our clinical trials; - the size of the study population required for analysis of a trial's primary endpoints; - · the proximity of patients to a trial site; - the COVID-19 pandemic;

-- the design of a trial; - our ability to recruit clinical trial investigators with the appropriate competencies and experience; - competing clinical trials for similar therapies or targeting patient populations meeting our patient eligibility criteria; - clinicians' and patients' perceptions as to the potential advantages and side effects of the product candidate being studied in relation to other available therapies and product candidates; - · our ability to obtain and maintain patient consents; and - the risk that patients enrolled in clinical trials will not complete such trials, for any reason.
+- the size and nature of the patient population; - the patient eligibility criteria defined in the protocol, and/or certain criteria related to stage of disease progression, which may limit the patient populations eligible for our clinical trials; - the size of the study population required for analysis of a trial's primary endpoints; - the proximity of patients to a trial site; - the COVID-19 pandemic; - · the design of a trial; - · our ability to recruit clinical trial investigators with the appropriate competencies and experience; - · competing clinical trials for similar therapies or targeting patient populations meeting our patient eligibility criteria; - clinicians' and patients' perceptions as to the potential advantages and side effects of the product candidate being studied in relation to other available therapies and product candidates;